stakater/StakaterPlatform/README.md

 Run `make verify` to run tests to ensure that all the relevant endpoints are up and running.

 ### GitLab CI
-Run the same pipeline with Pipeline variable: `TARGET`: verify
+Run pipeline with Pipeline variable: `TARGET` = verify

 ## Basic Configuration